BrianHicks/bytes.zone/content/posts/reducing-asset-size-with-subsetting.md

 ## Success!

-In the end, I reduced the size of my font files by about 86%.
+In the end, I reduced the size of my font files by about 87%, going from 386K to 48K.
+The final subsets have about 300 total characters to render my site.
+While this will grow over time as I add more content, it should level out pretty quickly.

-It worked!
+In short: it worked!

 So, in writing about this, would I recommend you do it too?
 Solid **maybe**!